davisclick/openvino-computer-pointer-controller/README.md

 ## Results

-- Load model time for GPU is larger than CPU and FPGA
+- The loading model time for GPU is larger than CPU and FPGA.
 - Reducing the precision affects the accuracy.
 - FPGA take more time executing inferences.